 The fiscal year for enterprises in China runs from January 1st to December 31st.
-Depending on the nature of the business activities, tax reports must be filed either monthly, quarterly, or by transaction.
+Depending on the nature of the business activities, tax reports must be files either monthly, quarterly, or by transaction.

-The below chart summarizes the tax filing requirement for enterprises in China based on their tax registration status:
+The chart on the right summarizes the tax filing requirement for enterprises in China based on their tax registration status:

-China Filing Requirem nents Small-Scale VAT Taxpayer General VAT Taxpayer VAT Filing Quarterly filing • Monthly filing; • Transactional filing CIT Filing • Quarterly filing; • Annual CIT reconciliation filing • Quarterly filing; • Annual CIT reconciliation filing Annual Audit Not mandatory for compliance purposes Not mandatory for compliance purposes Joint-Inspection Required for compliance purposes Required for compliance purposes
+VAT Filing • Quarterly filing Monthly filing; Transactional filing CIT Filing Quarterly filing; Annual CIT reconciliation filing Quarterly filing; Annual CIT reconciliation filing Annual Audit Not mandatory for compliance purpos es • Not mandatory fro compliance purposes Joint-Inspection Required for compliance purposes Required for compliance purposes @ Integra Group 2023